The truth is, if you have loved ones who depend on you financially, odds are, you need life insurance.

 Graded benefit life insurance is typically an excellent option for someone who has been declined for traditional life insurance.
 Most can qualify for graded benefit.

 While $50,000 may not be an ideal coverage amount for a family, some life insurance is better than zero life insurance.

-Guaranteed issue (GI) life insurance (like AIG) is best for those who are, and we mean this in the nicest way, uninsurable.
+Guaranteed issue (GI) life insurance (like what AIG Life Insurance Company offers) is best for those who are, and we mean this in the nicest way, uninsurable.
 If you have exhausted all other life insurance options, you will want to consider GI.

 Think of guaranteed issue as life insurance with no health questions asked.